dbuentello/slack-old-joe/README.md

 #### Application Window
 - Can maximize the window
-- Can enter fullscreen display (and leave it)
+- Can enter fullscreen display
+- Can leave fullscreen display
 - Can minimize the window
+- Can un-minimize the window

 #### Reloading & Resetting
 - Cmd/Ctrl + R reloads the workspace